DeuxHuitHuit/framework.js/README.md

 # framework.js

-#### Version 1.2
+#### Version 1.3

 Deux Huit Huit javascript framework allowing to load and change page with ajax request with simplicity.

 The framework use jQuery and extends some functionality.

-Global.js :
+**Global**

-Add some flag value on the jquery object to detect the browser used
+Adds some flag value on the jquery object to detect the browser used

-$.unsupported : true if it's MSIE less than version 9
+	* $.unsupported : true if it's MSIE less than version 9

-$.iphone : true for userAgent containing 'iPhone' or 'iPod'
+	* $.iphone : true for userAgent containing 'iPhone' or 'iPod'

-$.ios : true when iPhone is true or userAgent contain 'iPad'
+	* $.ios : true when iPhone is true or userAgent contain 'iPad'

-$.mobile : true when ios is true or userAgent contain 'Android','mobile' or 'phone'
+	* $.mobile : true when ios is true or userAgent contain 'Android','mobile' or 'phone'

 **Loader:**